Kaprekar's routine: Determination of Kaprekar numbers

 In the following, "Kaprekar's constant k" refers to a number that becomes a positive fixed point k as a result of Kaprekar's routine.

-In 1981, G. D. Prichett, et al. showed that the Kaprekar's constants are limited to two numbers, 495 (3 digits) and 6174 (4 digits).
+In 1981, G. D. Prichett, et al. showed that the Kaprekar's constants in base 10 are limited to two numbers, 495 (3 digits) and 6174 (4 digits).
 They also classified the Kaprekar numbers into four types, but there was some overlap in the classification.

 In 2005, Y. Hirata calculated all fixed points up to 31 decimal digits and examined their distribution.

 In 2024, Haruo Iwasaki of the Ranzan Mathematics Study Group (headed by Kenichi Iyanaga) showed that in order for a natural number to be a Kaprekar number, it must belong to one of five mutually disjoint sets composed of combinations of the seven numbers 495, 6174, 36, 123456789, 27, 875421 and 09.
 Iwasaki also showed that this new classification using the five sets includes a corrected classification by Prichett, et al.

 As a result, if n is considered as a constant, then the number of decimal n-digit Kaprekar numbers is determined by two types of equations: